VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis

-During our data generation process, we systematically synthesize pseudo captions along with their corresponding quality estimates.
-This process yields an informative ``side product": explanations that indicate where factual errors are located within the candidate captions.
-We leverage these explanations as an auxiliary supervision signal during training, enabling the model to implicitly learn factual grounding, which has been shown to be effective compared to the variant without explanations in Table~\ref{tab:ablation_exp}.
-Not only are explanations useful in training, but they also enhance the interpretability of the model-based metric, providing transparency of why the scores are assigned to given captions.
-Further evaluation of the explanation quality is provided in the supplementary.
+\paragraph{Impact of explanation on performance.} Our data generation process produces not only pseudo captions and quality scores but also an informative ``side product": explanations identifying factual errors in candidate captions.
+We leverage these explanations as auxiliary supervision during training, enabling the model to learn better factual grounding, which has been shown to be effective compared to the variant without explanations in \cref{tab:ablation_exp}.
+Beyond training benefits, explanations enhance the interpretability of the model-based metric, providing transparency of why specific scores are assigned.

-\paragraph{Metric stability.} To evaluate the stability of our metric, following prior work \citep{xiao-etal-2023-evaluating-evaluation}, we computed the Pearson correlation between scores obtained across two runs.
-We find a perfect correlation of 1.0 (as expected with temperature 0.0), confirming that {\tt VC-Inspector} produces stable quality estimation across multiple runs.